Consistency Deep Equilibrium Models: Experiments

 \section{Experiments}

 \paragraph{Benchmarks and Setup.} We evaluate C-DEQ in terms of performance, efficiency, and scalability across three modalities on a suite of large-scale, widely adopted benchmarks.
 For natural language processing, we use WikiText-103~\cite{wikitext}, a standard testbed for long-range sequence modeling.
 For computer vision, we benchmark on ImageNet~\cite{deng2009imagenet}.
 For graph learning, we consider the ogbn-arxiv citation network and the ogbn-products co-purchasing graph~\cite{OGB}.
 We report test perplexity on WikiText-103, node classification accuracy on the OGB benchmarks, and top-1/top-5 accuracy on ImageNet.
 All training and inference are conducted on servers equipped with an Intel(R) Xeon(R) Gold 6138 CPU @ 2.00 GHz and 8 NVIDIA RTX 3090 GPUs.
 Further details on datasets, baselines, and implementation are provided in Appendix~\ref{appendix:exper_details}.
-Our code is included in the supplementary material.

 \paragraph{Baselines.} We compare C-DEQ against a broad set of competitive baselines, spanning both traditional explicit architectures and DEQ-style implicit models.
 For natural language processing, we include TCN~\cite{bai2018empirical}, Gated ConvNet (GCNN)~\cite{dauphin2017language}, AWD-QRNN~\cite{merity2018analysis}, and Transformer-XL~\cite{dai2019transformer}, as well as DEQ-based Transformer variants, including DEQ~\cite{bai2019deq} and HyperDEQ~\cite{bai2021ndeq}.
 For large-scale graph learning, we benchmark against IGNN~\cite{IGNN}, EIGNN~\cite{EIGNN}, MIGNN~\cite{MIGNN}, and IGNN-Solver~\cite{lin2024ignn}.
 For large-scale image classification, we compare with AlexNet~\cite{krizhevsky2012imagenet}, Inception-V2~\cite{ioffe2015batch}, Single-stream DEQ~\cite{bai2019deq}, and MDEQ~\cite{bai2020mdeq}.
 Our evaluation primarily focuses on implicit models, as our C-DEQ is explicitly designed to accelerate implicit inference while retaining strong explicit baselines as reference.